temporalio/documentation/docs-src/go/chapter-durable-execution/non-deterministic-code-changes.md

 ### The Event History

-Let's inspect the Event History of a recent Background Check Workflow using the `temporal workflow show` command:
+Inspect the Event History of a recent Background Check Workflow using the `temporal workflow show` command:

 ```shell
 temporal workflow show \